 Why are they saying ‘Yes’?

 Again, I want you to get super clear about what it is you want the person on the other end to learn or to do.
 If you want them to say “yes” more often, you have to make it exceptionally clear what they are saying “yes” to because a confused mind always says “no.”

 That is it today.
-Today was one of those super-quick tips that I believe is super impactful.
+Today was one of those quick tips that I believe is super impactful.
 Go apply it to your business.
-If you would like help cutting your words in half, if you would like to give me a paragraph and have me cut it in half for you, I would invite you to join the Ask Me Anything group where I go live once a week for a full hour answering your specific questions about your business.
+If you would like help cutting your words in half, if you would like to give me a paragraph and have me cut it in half for you, I would invite you to join the Ask Me Anything group where I answer your specific questions about your business.
 I would be happy to look at some of your copy and cut it in half for you and show you what this actually looks like so that you can start having a greater impact and see more yeses in your business.
-I will also have the link in the show notes.

 Know someone who could benefit from this episode?
 Share it with them!